Profit vs Revenue: The Difference SaaS Founders Need to Know

 = Net Profit €900

 Every line is a decision point.
 High COGS?
 You might be over-provisioning infrastructure.
 Operating expenses eating your gross profit?
 Time for SaaS cost optimization.
+Each correction shifts the profit vs revenue ratio in your favor.

 How Does Revenue Affect Profit?